GeoGuess/geoguess.games/docs/guide/instructions.md

 It will be ask to give Environment variables, we will explain how to create and find them.

+> For hosting in subfolder like Github/Gitlab pages, use environnement variable `VUE_APP_PUBLIC_PATH`

 ## 2) Environment variables
 ### 2.1) Google Map